-As I’m sure you know, social media is more important now than ever in marketing your brand or product online.
+As I’m sure you know, social media is more important now than ever to promote your recording studio, your music, or your band.
 This is where the majority of fans will follow you and keep up to date with what you’re doing, so it’s important you post regularly and share content you think your fans will enjoy.
 This can include posts about your latest releases and gigs, but should also include non-music related content that your fans will relate to and engage with.
-Remember to post content specific to the channels you’re using, so videos for TikTok, stories for Instagram, interviews on YouTube etc., and keep your social handles consistent so people can easily find you.
+For example, touring bands should share an insight into the realities of it, to create more of a band personality for their fans.
+Remember to post content specific to the channels you’re using, so videos for TikTok, stories for Instagram, interviews on YouTube, etc., and keep your social handles consistent so people can easily find you.

 3. Create a Website